pantheon-systems/documentation/source/docs/articles/sites/multidev.md

 From the Dashboard, click **Multidev**, then select the name of the environment.

 Git instructions are shown in the Connection Mode of the code page.
-Each environment will have its own independent Connection Info and URL.
+Each environment will have its own independent connection info and URL.

 ## Clone Content